-d) Select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
+iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.

-Performance: The District did not have any contracts during the fiscal year.
+Performance: The District did not initiate or renew any contracts during the fiscal period.

-Procedures Performed on the District's Payroll and Personnel:
+9) Procedures Performed on the District's Payroll and Personnel:

-16. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+A. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
 Select 5 employees/officials, paid salaries, and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

-Performance: Obtained the listing of employees with their related salaries from management.
-Exceptions: There were no exceptions noted.
+Performance: Obtained the listing of employees with their related salaries from management and management's representation that the listing is complete.

-- 17. Select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.)
+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).